yaman/gocd-blinky/README.md

-# Blink(1) and Build light Build Indicator for MarketPlace Projects
+# Blink(1) and Build light Build Indicator for Go.cd Projects

 blink(1) is one of the best indicator lights that you can purchase nowadays.
 If you want to track your CI/CDP pipeline and you have a rotating build champion for the team, this script helps you to monitor your builds.